Ahmed-El-Zainy/machine-ticket-classifier/README.md

 <img src="asset/Screenshot 2024-09-29 at 6.52.02 PM.png">

-* Word Cloud Mapping for the combine text of Reuest Details and Notes
+* Word Cloud Mapping for the combine text of Request Details and Notes... and apply some outer stop words from a corpus in arabic

 <img src="asset/Value_C_Subject.png">